The best hotels in Placencia

 September and October are legitimately cheap and underrated.
 Hurricane season is real but storms are not guaranteed. and rates drop to their lowest, often $45-130/night even at mid-range spots.
 The reef is still diveable most days.

-Placencia's best neighborhoods
+Placencia's best hotel regions

 The peninsula splits into three distinct zones: the village at the southern tip, the mid-peninsula communities like Seine Bight, and the quieter north.
 Start your search in Placencia Village.
 It has the beach, the bars, and the sidewalk.
 Everything else is secondary.